There is one session available:

 Do I need to take the courses in order?

-The courses should be completed sequentially, but it is not required that they be completed in any particular order.
-However, as Course 2 QPLS2x - Six Sigma: Analyze, Improve, Control builds on the material in Course 1 QPLS1x - Six Sigma: Define and Measure, we strongly recommend that you take QPLS1x before you take QPLS2x.
+The courses should be completed sequentially , but it is not required that they are completed in any particular order.
+However, as Course2 QPLS2x - Six Sigma: Analyze, Improve, Control builds on the material in Course1 QPLS1x - Six Sigma: Define and Measure, you must take QPLS1x before you take QPLS2x.